amab8901/syndica/README.md

 5. GET request:
 - Address: `127.0.0.1:3000/data/:hej`
 - (no body)
-6. go back to step 4 (and then 5) with different values and different `id`:s.
+6. go back to step 4 (and then 5) with different `val`:s and different `id`:s.
 Make sure that your choice of `id` is synchronized with the suffix of the address in the GET request in step 6.